zoka/ringMon/README.md

 lein deps
 lein run
 ```
-If you want to include ringMon in leiningen project, simply add this to your dependencies:
+If you want to include ringMon in your leiningen project, simply add this to your dependencies:

 ```clojure
  [noirmon "0.1.0-SNAPSHOT"]